-When taking over a facility, a Z03LK must always be used when notifying start of supply.
-To accommodate the gas user's choice of gas supplier, the grid owner must:
+When taking over a facility, a ZO3LK must always be used when notifying start of supply.
+To accommodate the gas used scholars the giclower not:

-- approve a Z03LK if the stated start date is within +/-15 days (presupposing that a Z03LK is received by the grid owner no later than the takeover date, and other information in the notification is correct) or - await a Z03LK if the gas user is not registered at the facility in question in the grid owner's system when notification is received (assuming that it is not possible to respond with a Z04LK within the prescribed time).
+- approve a ZO3LK if the stated start date is within +/-15 days (presupposing that a ZO3LK is received by the grid owner no later than the takeover date, and other information in the notification is correct) or - await a Z03LK if the gas user is not registered at the facility in question in the grid owner's system when notification is received (assuming that it is not possible to respond with a Z04LK within the prescribed time).
 In that case, the grid owner is required under the Metering Regulations to notify the gas supplier that a Z03LK has been received, that the gas user is not registered at the facility in question, and how long the matter will remain pending before a Z03LK is rejected unless the gas user issues notification that it is a matter of a takeover.
 In that case the gas supplier ought to contact the gas user and ask them to notify the grid owner about the takeover as soon as possible.

-Procedure: Monitoring of a Z03LK - supplier change approved
+Procedure: Monitoring of a Z03LK -supplier change approved